 A Narration of Austin Weishel of Honorable Sculptures in

 The Building of the National Fire Dog Monument.
-Big thanks to Avocado SEO for all the help setting up the website, creating the social medias and making sure we stay reachable.
-Also thanks to Michael Scott for his generous donation when we kick started the project.
+Big thanks to Michael Scott for all the help setting up the website, creating the social medias and making sure we stay reachable.
+Also thanks to Mark Humphrey for his generous donation when we kick started the project.

 From the beginning Austin starts every sculpture off by using foam and clay that will never dry.
 He then continues to sculpt and shaped the clay until it is perfect.
 For a life size figure it will take any where 1,000 to 1,500 hours to sculpt.